Bergunden Freesias Mixed

 SAVE UP TO $28.50

-This is a colourful blend of catalogue and alternative varieties.
-You can be assured of a lovely and fragrant surprise.
+This is an economical and colourful blend of catalogue and alternative varieties.
+You can be assured of a lovely and fragrant surprise come spring time.

-Freesias are a spring must have, for colour and fragrance they are hard to surpass.
-Bergunden Freesias have large, single, large florets in profusion through spring.
-What makes them even better is that the blooms open with a cloud of perfume.
+Bergunden Freesias have six to twelve, large, single florets in profusion through spring.
+What makes them even better is that the blooms radiate a cloud of sweet perfume.

 Freesia x hybrid

 Cool to Sub-Tropical